MLeadbetter/prng/README.md

 ## Why use it over the C++11 standards?
 The standards are more verbose, slower and the quality of the random numbers is empirically worse than this library.
 This library also acts as a class you would need to implement to mock out the rng to work with gmock.

-This library will suite 99% of cases, however the standards have support for more distributions than just uniform, which is the only distribution supported here.
+This library will suit 99% of cases, however the standards have support for more distributions than just uniform, which is the only distribution supported here.
 You may also dislike the relatively unproven nature of the xorshift\* algorithm under the hood used over Mersenne Twister.

 ## How to use it
 For ease of use this is a header only library.
 Simply include the header where needed and: